-Today is the twenty-sixth death anniversary of former Prime Minister of India, Bharat Ratna Rajiv Gandhi. majority of those who would read this, would have shed a tear for Rajiv Gandhi in 1991.
+Today is the seventy-third birth anniversary of former Prime Minister of India, Bharat Ratna Rajiv Gandhi.
+The majority of those who would read this would have shed a tear for Rajiv Gandhi in 1991.

 “If Central government releases one rupee for the poor, only 10 paisa reaches them.” – This tells about his honesty, not his failure.
 Rajiv was honest about how his own party is corrupt, so what he did not punish any.